jrokeach/route53-lambda-backup/README.md

-# route53-lambda-backup
+# route53-backup
+forked from jacobfgrant/route53-lambda-backup

-An AWS Lambda function to automatically back up Route 53 DNS records to S3.
+A Python function to automatically back up Route 53 DNS records to S3.

 ## Setup

-This script can be run either as a scheduled AWS Lambda function or as a cron job.
+This script can be run either as a scheduled AWS Lambda function, a docker container, or as a cron job.
 Simply upload the script to AWS Lambda, set the `s3_bucket_name` and `s3_bucket_region` environmental variables, set up an IAM role (with Route 53 read-only and S3 read-write permissions), and set a schedule.

 Alternatively, you can set the script to run using cron on an EC2 instance with the appropriate IAM role permissions.
 Don't forget to add the proper Python 3 shebang and set the `s3_bucket_name` and `s3_bucket_region` variables in the file when doing so.